 Looking for an epic holiday away from the crowds?
 There are so many incredible hidden gems in the US, from secret mountain villages and white sand beaches to mystic ice caves.
 All of them deserve a spot on your USA bucket list.
 In this article, you’ll discover some of the best hidden vacation spots in the US from the west to the east.

-Best Hidden Vacation Spots in the US: West Coast
+Best Hidden Vacation Spots in the US: The West

 Explored by Megan of Megan & Aram

 How to get there: 2.5 hours by car from Boise, ID